Mazara 5 RBIs as Rangers win 11-5 over Red Sox and Price

 Mike Minor (3-1), a full-time reliever for the Royals last year after missing two full seasons with shoulder issues, worked six innings.
 The right-hander struck out four, walked three and allowed three runs.

-Price allowed nine runs, his most since 2013 with Tampa Bay, and seven of those were earned runs.
+Price allowed nine runs, his most since 2013 with Tampa Bay.
 He has been scored on 19 times (16 earned runs) over 17 innings during his three-game losing streak.

+"It seems like there's no separation in his pitches right now," Cora said.
+"And that's not him, as far as command issues.
+If he gets hit, he gets hit.
+But an 0-2 fastball to Mazara, up in the zone, he goes the other way."

 TRAINER'S ROOM

-Rangers: 3B Adrian Beltre, now MLB's active career leader at 3,075 hits with Ichiro Suzuki no longer on Seattle's roster, and 2B Rougned Odor both took groundballs and BP before Thursday's game.
-Both are out with left hamstring strains, Odor since April 10 and Beltre since April 25.
-"Beltre, he is progressing," manager Jeff Banister said.
+Rangers: Beltre, with 3,075 hits and Ichiro Suzuki no longer on Seattle's roster, and 2B Rougned Odor both took groundballs and BP before Thursday's game.
+Odor also has a left hamstring strain.
+"Beltre, he is progressing," Banister said.
 "For him to go out and do some light jogging, and groundballs and taking BP on the field, that's a good sign."

 UP NEXT